Michael McKean: Early life

-McKean was born October 17, 1947, in New York City at Manhattan Women’s Hospital, now part of the Mt.
-Sinai St. Luke’s complex on Amsterdam Avenue.
-He is the son of Ruth Stewart McKean, a librarian, and Gilbert S. McKean, one of the founders of Decca Records, and was raised in Sea Cliff, New York, on Long Island.
+McKean was born October 17, 1947, in New York City at Manhattan Women's Hospital.
+He is the son of Gilbert S. McKean, one of the founders of Decca Records, and Ruth Stewart McKean, a librarian, and was raised in Sea Cliff, New York, on Long Island.
 McKean is of Irish, English, Scottish, and some German and Dutch descent.
-He graduated from high school in 1965.
-In early 1967, he was briefly a member of the New York City "baroque pop" band The Left Banke and played on the "Ivy, Ivy" single (B-side: "And Suddenly").
+He graduated from North Shore High School in 1965.
+In early 1967, he was briefly a member of the New York City "baroque pop" band the Left Banke and played on the "Ivy, Ivy" single (B-side: "And Suddenly").